antmicro/audio-latency-tester/doc/source/usage.md

 In total, 10 recordings were made

-* Background removal - The recorded `background.wav` was removed from the audio latency measurement recordings, using `Short-Time Fourier Transform`.
+* Background removal - The recorded `background.wav` was removed from the audio latency measurement recordings, using Short-Time Fourier Transform.

 ```sh
 python3 remove_background.py out1.wav background.wav out1-clean.wav